 A Smart Throttle feature adjusts the engine speed to match the load so that you get optimal output depending on what you’re powering, which can anything from your smart devices to a car battery, ATV, or even a hairdryer; a 12-volt DC cable is included, as Yamaha Generator Oil, Fuel Protection, and a three-year warranty.

 An integrated oil monitoring system will notify you when you need to add more, and the gas petcock lets you shut off the gas so that you can run the carburetor dry before you put into storage.
 It’s also received the longest emission durability ratings issued by the EPA and the California Air Resources Board and meets the emissions regulations for all 50 states.

 The only thing it can’t do: power a dedicated air conditioner unit, but it can fuel most 13,500-BTU RV A/Cs, as well as microwaves and convection ovens.

-Best Buy: Champion 3500-Watt Portable Generator
+Best Value: Champion 3500-Watt Portable Generator

 It looks like something out of some survivalist’s fever dream, but this bright yellow almost-retro generator delivers some serious power.
-It produces 3,500 watts via the Champion 196cc engine—powerful enough to fuel 15,000-BTU RV air conditioners, with 12 hours of juice at 50 percent load and a noise level of a relatively whispery 68 decibels, all from a 3.8-gallon gas tank.
+It produces 3,500 watts via the Champion 196cc engine — powerful enough to fuel 15,000-BTU RV air conditioners, with 12 hours of juice at 50 percent load and a noise level of a relatively whispery 68 decibels, all from a 3.8-gallon gas tank.